varshb/loss-traces-defenses/README.md

 # Code for the paper "Free Record-Level Privacy Risk Evaluation through Artifact-Based Methods"
 ## Abstract
-Membership inference attacks (MIAs) are widely used to em- pirically assess privacy risks in machine learning models, both providing model-level vulnerability metrics and identifying the most vulnerable training samples.
-State-of-the-art meth- ods, however, require training hundreds of shadow models with the same architecture as the target model.
+Membership inference attacks (MIAs) are widely used to empirically assess privacy risks in machine learning models, both providing model-level vulnerability metrics and identifying the most vulnerable training samples.
+State-of-the-art methods, however, require training hundreds of shadow models with the same architecture as the target model.
 This makes the computational cost of assessing the privacy of models prohibitive for many practical applications, particularly when used iteratively as part of the model development process and for large models.
-We propose a novel approach for identifying the training samples most vulnerable to membership infer- ence attacks by analyzing artifacts naturally available during the training process.
-Our method, Loss Trace Interquartile Range (LT-IQR), analyzes per-sample loss trajectories col- lected during model training to identify high-risk samples without requiring any additional model training.
+We propose a novel approach for identifying the training samples most vulnerable to membership inference attacks by analyzing artifacts naturally available during the training process.
+Our method, Loss Trace Interquartile Range (LT-IQR), analyzes per-sample loss trajectories collected during model training to identify high-risk samples without requiring any additional model training.
 Through experiments on standard benchmarks, we demonstrate that LT-IQR achieves 92% precision@k= 1% in identifying the